LWGO/LWGO.github.io/_posts/2017-03-20-Notifications.md

 ---

-I agree with [Jason Fried](https://m.signalvnoise.com/is-group-chat-making-you-sweat-744659addf7d#.d3uzdc7sk) - group chat (or even just constant email checking) is a productivity killer.
-But considering I still have to be somewhat responsive to keep my job, I’ve figured out how to stay sane in our modern world’s notification hellscape.This post outlines how I deal with the worst offenders (email and slack) sending distracting notifications.
+Group chat (or constant email checking) is a productivity killer.
+But as a PM, I still have to be somewhat responsive to keep my job.
+I’ve figured out  in our modern world’s notification hellscape.
+This post outlines my personal approach to email and slack sending distracting notifications.
 Maybe it’ll be helpful for you too.

-I’ve borrowed an idea from a fellow PM, who believes, “If it’s important, it’ll come up again.”
+I’ve borrowed an idea from one of my coworkers, who believes, “If it’s important, it’ll come up again.”
 This philosophy is the basis for my email and Slack notifications workflow.
-As scary as ignoring emails and slacks can sound (what if it’s my boss!?), I find any notifications I manage to miss, will resurface again if whatever caused them was important enough.
+It sounds scary to ignore emails and slacks (what if it’s my boss!?).
+But, any notifications I  miss always resurface if whatever caused them was important .
 Yes, this means I’m less responsive than I could be.
-But it’s worth the tradeoff to keep my attention - people can ask for my focus all they want, it’s still my call whether they get it.
+But it’s worth the tradeoff to keep my attention.
+People can ask for my focus all they want, it’s still my call whether they get it.

 So, what does this mean for my day-to-day workflow?